yakovenkodenis/dogs-vs-cats-kaggle/README.md

-# dogs-vs-cats-kaggle
-A tiny CNN for Dogs vs Cats Redux Kernels Edition on Kaggle
+# Dogs vs. Cats Redux: Kernels Edition

+This is the code for my entrance in Kaggle's Dogs vs. Cats competition.

+It is a tiny CNN that was trained on my laptop GPU (GTX750M) for about 15 hours.